- Published on

 - Smaller community and ecosystem

-Devtron is a comprehensive dashboard that focuses on the entire DevOps lifecycle for Kubernetes applications.
+Devtron covers the entire DevOps lifecycle for Kubernetes applications.

 Key Features: